Criminal asset recovery – legal frameworkConfiscation – legal framework

 The Crown Court can make a confiscation order under Part 2 of POCA if asked by the prosecutor or if the court considers it appropriate.
 The purpose of a confiscation order is to deprive the defendant of the financial benefit obtained by criminal conduct.
 In determining whether an order should be made, the court must consider whether the defendant has a criminal lifestyle and, if so, the extent of the defendant’s benefit from general criminal conduct.
 If the court decides that the defendant does not have a criminal lifestyle it must determine whether he or she has benefitted from his or her particular criminal conduct.

-The court must then go on to determine the total value of the defendant’s benefit (the benefit figure) and the total value of the defendant’s free property, minus priority obligations, plus the value of any tainted gifts (in short, transfers of property made by the defendant below market value) resulting in the available amount.
+The court must then go on to determine the total value of the defendant’s benefit (the benefit figure) and the total value of the defendant’s free property, minus priority obligations, plus the value of any tainted gifts (in short, transfers of property made by the defendant below market value) (the available amount).
 A confiscation order is usually then made on the basis of which of those two figures is the lower (the recoverable amount).
 If the available amount is determined to be nil, a confiscation order is made for a nominal amount, usually £1.

 Criminal asset recovery – confiscationSecondary proceeds